Teradata/product-help/vikki-test/Use Cases/ManufacturingDefectsAnalysis.md

 GROUP BY mfg.company order by 2 desc
 ```

 A very high number of cars with the battery-pack issue came from the same assembly plant.
-Find out what battery cells are installed in the cars with bad batteries:
+Find out exactly what battery cells are installed in the cars with bad batteries:

 ```sql